 This talk was presented at an official TED conference, and was featured by our editors on the home page.

-(and join the private breastfeeding, baby wearing, cosleeping discourse w/ 10+ and growing discussion rooms and 145+ videos led by me...a holistic childbirth educator, holistic physiologic doula, holistic postpartum doula, breastfeeding specialist, and mama of 4 children.)
+(and join the private community full of breastfeeding, baby wearing, cosleeping discourse with discussion rooms and pre-recorded videos led by me...a holistic childbirth educator, holistic physiologic doula, holistic postpartum doula, breastfeeding specialist, and mama of 4 children.)

 Thank you, God, for everything I have in my life.